-The MBA for Healthcare Professionals (HCMBA) program is a new program offering designed “by healthcare professionals for healthcare professionals.”
+The MBA for Healthcare Professionals (HCMBA) program is the newest MBA program designed “by healthcare professionals for healthcare professionals.”
 The program represents a joint venture between Belmont University’s Jack C. Massey Graduate School of Business, Inman College of Health Sciences, and College of Pharmacy.

-Like Belmont’s other MBA offerings, the HCMBA is academically challenging, while maintaining a high degree of professional and contemporary relevance.
+Like Belmont’s other MBA degree programs, the HCMBA is academically challenging, while maintaining a high degree of professional and contemporary relevance.

 The Massey HCMBA features: